 - 1. In most sports, practice and/or game equipment will be issued to athletes.
 Athletes will be responsible for said equipment.
 Equipment however, remains the property of the school. - 2.
 All equipment will be returned when the athlete finishes the sport either at the end of the season or upon quitting/being asked to drop the sport.
-This is to be done immediately.
-Athletes will be billed for any equipment that is not turned in.
-Cost of the equipment will be determined by the Activities Director and will be based on current replacement cost of equipment. - 3.
+This is to be done immediately. - 3.
 Any equipment will be paid for by the athlete if it is lost (this includes theft), or destroyed through negligence.
 Cost of equipment will be determined by the Activities Director and will be based on current replacement cost of equipment.
 New equipment will be issued only upon receipt of payment for lost article(s). - 4.
-School owned equipment is to be worn only at scheduled practice, games/meets, or scheduled times.5.
-In the event that uniforms need to be used for special occasions such as senior pictures, all star games, etc... a form must be completed in the high school office and signed off on by the principal and/or athletic director.
+School owned equipment is to be worn only at scheduled practice, games/meets, or scheduled times.

-- B. Gymnasium Procedure - 1.
-At no time is it permissible for an individual or group to work out in the gymnasium without authorized supervision. - 2.
+B. Gymnasium Procedure

+- 1. At no time is it permissible for an individual or group to work out in the gymnasium without authorized supervision. - 2.
 At no time will an individual or group be working out, jogging, or "messing around" while teams or squads are having an official practice session. - 3.
 Athletes in the gymnasium for one sport will refrain from using equipment not specifically for their sport. - 4.
 Students are not to be in the weight room without authorized adult supervision.